Jareika/obsidian-ttrpg-soundboard/readme.md

 - **🎚️ Per-Sound Controls**
   Each sound supports:
   - Loop toggle
-  - Individual volume control
+  - Individual volume control (**Changes to volume do not affect currently playing sounds** – they take effect **only after restarting the sound**)
   - Fade in/out settings
   All parameters are saved per sound.

 - **🛑 Global Controls**